-Professors: C. Gleim Bareford, S. DeYoung, G. Just, M. Patrick Associate Professors: C. Barry, J. Bliss (chairperson), B. Bohny, K. Connolly, D.D'Amico, R. Harrison, K.Louie, C. O'Grady, J. Tracy Assistant Professors: C. Barbarito (half-time), L. Carney (half-time), V. Coyle (half-time), P. O'Brien-Barry, K. Scura, N. Serra Instructors: K. Bakarich (half-time), D. Callanan (half-time), C. Hollema (half-time), S. Jackson (half-time), K. Redmon (half-time), C. Stopper (half-time)
+Professors: C. Gleim Bareford, B. Bohny,

+S. DeYoung, M. Patrick, J. Tracy

+Associate Professors: C. Barry, J. Bliss

+(chairperson), K. Connolly, D. D'Amico,

+R. Harrison, K.Louie, C. O'Grady, K. Scura

+Assistant Professors: C. Barbarito (half-time),

+A. Brassard, V. Coyle (half-time), C. Hedges,

+S. Jackson (half-time), N. Serra

+Instructors: K. Bakarich (half-time), D. Callanan

+(half-time), S. Dakake (half-time), M. Koliopoulos,

+N. Konzelman (half-time), J. Kutzleb (half-time),

+L. Marut (half-time), L. Mathew (half-time),

+M. Dour-O'Neil (half-time), M. Touw (half-time)

+Professional Specialist: R. Pevour

 The Department of Nursing is nationally accredited by the Commission on Collegiate Nursing Education.
 Its primary mission is the education of students who will serve as professional nurses in various health care delivery settings.
 The department offers a major in professional nursing supported by a concentration in the biological, physical, and social sciences and a broad base of general education courses.
 Graduates of this program are awarded a bachelor of science degree with a major in nursing.
-Upon completion of the program, graduates are eligible to take the National Council Licensure Examination (NCLEX), administered by the New Jersey Board of Nursing, to become a registered professional nurse.
+Upon completion of the program and exit exam, graduates are eligible to take the National Council Licensure Examination (NCLEX), administered by the New Jersey Board of Nursing, to become a registered professional nurse.
 The New Jersey Board of Nursing reserves the right to refuse to admit a person to an examination or to issue a license under NJ State Statute 45:1-21.
+The department of nursing reserves the right to refuse recommendation of any student to the New Jersey Board of Nursing until they have passed an Exit Exam selected by the faculty.